JuliaPlots/PlotDocs.jl/docs/src/colors.md

 #### Misc

+- the `linecolor` under the default theme is not CSS-defined, but close to `:steelblue`.
 - `line_z` and `marker_z` parameters will map data values into a ColorGradient value
 - `color_palette` determines the colors assigned when `seriescolor == :auto`:
     - If passed a vector of colors, it will force cycling of those colors